AbdallahNasserr/RL-WordZapper-Pj/README.md

 2. **Proximal Policy Optimization (PPO)**:
    - A policy gradient method that improves gameplay by optimizing the policy directly.
-   - Uses clipping in the objective function to ensure that the policy updates do not deviate too much, providing stable learning.
+   - Uses clipping in the objective function to ensure the policy updates do not deviate too much, providing stable learning.

 ## Libraries Used